Anwar Hossain Helal

 Anwar Hossain Helal is a politician from Naogaon District of Bangladesh.
-He was elected a member of parliament from Naogaon-6 in Oct 2020 by-election.
-He bagged 1,05,467 votes while BNP nominated candidate Sheikh Rezaul Islam got 4, 517 votes.
+He was elected a member of parliament from Naogaon-6 in an October 2020 by-election.

-Birth and early life
+Biography

 Anowar Hossain Helal was born on 12 July 1964 in Raninagar, Naogaon.
 His father is Azim Uddin Sardar.
-Anowar Hossain Helal has been nominated by the ruling Awami League in the by-election of Naogaon-6 (Raninagar-Atrai) constituency.
-He was the chairman of Raninagar Upazila Parishad.
-After receiving the nomination of Awami League, he resigned from the post of chairman.
-Helal was elected UP chairman once and chairman of the Upazila Parishad twice in his political career.
-He has been the vice president of Upazila Awami League since 2014.
-On 19 June 2000, his younger brother Nazrul Islam Naju, then president of Raninagar Upazila Chhatra League, was brutally slaughtered by the proletariat.
+On 19 June 2000, Helal's younger brother Nazrul Islam Naju, then president of Raninagar Upazila Chhatra League, was brutally slaughtered by the proletariat.

-Career

-Anowar Hossain Helal is the co-president of Raninagar Upazila Awami League.
-He was the chairman of Raninagar Upazila Parishad for 2009-2014 and 2019–2020.
-In 2003, he was elected chairman of Khatteshwar Raninagar Union.
+In 2003, Helal was elected chairman of Khatteshwar Raninagar Union.
+He was the chairman of the Raninagar Upazila Parishad for 2009–2014 and 2019–2020.
+He has been the vice president of the upazila Awami League since 2014.

-Israfil Alam, a Member of Parliament from Naogaon-6 constituency, died on 27 July 2020.
-He was elected a Member of Parliament in the by-election on 17 October 2020 in a vacant seat.
+Israfil Alam, member of parliament for Naogaon-6, died on 27 July 2020.
+The Awami League nominated Helal to replace him.
+Helal was elected in a by-election on 17 October 2020.
+He bagged 105,467 votes, while BNP candidate Sheikh Rezaul Islam got 4,517 votes.
+Helal was sworn in on 28 October 2020.